What are your hours of operation?

 Animal Emergency and Specialty Center, Poulsbo, WA 360-697-7771

 VCA Central Kitsap Hospital, Silverdale, WA 360-692-6162

 Puget Sound Veterinary Specialty and Emergency, Gig Harbor, WA 253-400-5052

-As of late fall 2022, there are (2) house call vets practicing on the northern Olympic Peninsula.
+As of 2023, there are (3) house call vets practicing on the northern Olympic Peninsula.

 Diamond B Veterinary Services, Dr. Tara Black (house calls for companion, farm and livestock animals) 360-912-1864